-2-5 Rack Mounting Instructions
+2-5 Installing the System into a Rack

-This section provides information on installing the chassis into a rack unit with the rails provided.
-There are a variety of rack units on the market, which may mean that the assembly procedure will differ slightly.
+This section provides information on installing the SC808 chassis into a rack unit with the rails provided.
+There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
 You should also refer to the installation instructions that came with the rack unit you are using.